Last updated on 21 June 2021

 The novel coronavirus (COVID-19) has spread to over 220 countries, resulting in a global death total of over 3 million as of Jun 2021.

-While this is certainly cause for concern, the best way to deal with the virus is to arm yourself with knowledge about it, and play your part in keeping your family, friends and loved ones safe.
+While the advent of more virulent mutations is certainly cause for concern, the best way to deal with the virus is to arm yourself with knowledge about it, and play your part in keeping your family, friends and loved ones safe.

 Read on for our guide on the coronavirus, measures you can take to keep yourself safe, and details that professionals have discovered about COVID-19.

 In general, coronaviruses are a large family of viruses that are common in humans.

 They can cause a whole range of illnesses that range in severity from the common cold to serious illnesses such as pneumonia or Severe Acute Respiratory Syndrome (SARS).